Bordiga

 GENEPY

 The Bordiga Genepy, along with the vermouths, was one of the first recipes developed by Pietro in 1888.
 At that time wild genepy grew abundantly in the Alps and all small communities foraged and made their own, including small distilleries like Bordiga.
 Now it is a protected plant due to over-harvesting and climate change, so by law must be cultivated.
-In order to continue

-they Source many of the botanicals Gene py iS a pik ant, growing on ave min rocky, infertile soils so cultivation is a labor of love.
+They source many of the botanicals by hand, grown in rocky, infertile soils, so cultivation is a labor of love.
 It takes two years to mature and then produces flowers for three harvests before it is no longer viable.
-At that point it is ripped out

-and the ground must remain fallow for three years before replanting is possible.
+At that point it is ripped out and the ground must remain fallow for three years before replanting is possible.
 Genepy is a cultural treasure and Bordiga is the only distillery sourcing all of their plants from estate-owned and farmed fields.
 It is a true farm to bottle liqueur of traceable origin - a terroir driven spirit that also encapsulates local history and pride.

 Known as 'Mountaineering Liquor' genepy is consumed as an expression of conviviality when meeting up with friends, an aperitivo or digestivo, and from a flask when hiking in the snow.
 Tasted by itself we get white flowers, chamomile, and candied lemon peel, finishing with a note of sweet mint.
 Here in the United States it has also made inroads into cocktail culture as an ingredient in classic drinks as well as more inventive recipes.
 We happen to think it shines in a Last Word, highball, martini, and even a white negroni variation.

 maraschino